 Obviously, this is a general rule, which can be revised according to the recipe.
 For example, if you use a particularly savory condiment, such as pesto, you can slightly reduce the dose of salt in the water.
-Or if the cooking water has to be used to mix the sauce, it is important not to add too much salt to avoid serving an overly salty pasta dish.
+If the cooking water has to be used to mix the sauce, it is important not to add too much salt to avoid serving an overly salty pasta dish

 Some people salt the water immediately, to avoid forgetting to add salt.
 Others (like me) add the salt when the water is starting to boil because it seems that the water reaches 100° C faster.